getdokan/plugin-developer-course/docs/COURSE-LINKS.md

 ---

-## 🎯 Learning Objectives
+## Learning Objectives

-By completing the rtCamp Engineering Basics course, you will:
+By completing this onboarding program, you will:

 ### Knowledge
 - Understand fundamental web technologies